rcdjames/CoolPS/README.md

-# coolps
+# CoolPowerShell

-some handy powershell scripts
+A collection of handy powershell scripts for Windows system administration